 The listed onsite profiles are all friends of Shinn's and Acopian's — but since the time of launch, they have received over 10,000 applications to be featured on the site, which they'll continue to update with new profiles in small batches.

 This isn't the first time Acopian has challenged traditional methods of online dating.
-A few weeks ago, looking to try her luck with online avenues different from the Tinder or Bumble status quo, she decided to go the self-promotional route on Twitter and Instagram in the form of a self-made dating ad (which, by the way, garnered 100 responses asking her out on a date).
+A few weeks ago, looking to try his luck with online avenues different from the Tinder or Bumble status quo, he decided to go the self-promotional route on Twitter and Instagram in the form of a self-made dating ad (which, by the way, garnered 100 responses asking him out on a date).

 "Over the past year I've been personally using Twitter to find people for jobs and just connect with creative communities as a whole.
 I'd go on Twitter and be like, 'Hey, my friend needs a photographer for a shoot, does anyone know anyone?' and I helped a lot of people connect that way.
 So I was like, why are we not using these extended networks for dating?" says Acopian.
 "So with this video, I wanted to make people realize the funny and weird blurred line between private and public forums.
 But also, like…I am single for real."